 - Check out department requirements and resources on the departmental website.

 - Contact your department representative or request more program information.

-- Review our admissions resources and when you’re ready to take the leap, start your online application.
+- When you’re ready to take the leap, start your application.

-Coursework, credit requirements, thesis/dissertation requirements, fieldwork or internship requirements, and more information is available in the Colorado State University general catalog.
+Coursework, credit requirements, and more information is available in the Colorado State University general catalog.
 Please contact your department representative with program-related questions.